-You have to get a roll of bare copper wire for connecting the whole dust collecting system with the grounding.
+You have to get a roll of bare copper wire to connect the whole dust-collecting system with the grounding.

 - Crimper and Wire Cutter

-It would help if you had some electrical tools like a pair of the crimper and a wire cutter.
+It would help if you had some electrical tools like a pair of crimpers and a wire cutter.
 A crimper is a g/b tool that is best to use in grounding your system.
-Its color-coded is a match the terminal.
-And a wire cutter is used to cut copper wire.
+Its color-coded is a match for the terminal.
+A wire cutter is used to cut copper wire.